jupyterhub/the-littlest-jupyterhub/docs/contributing/code-review.rst

 tests are easier to write & faster to run, so if the code being changed feels exhaustively unit-testable, write unit tests too.
 When in doubt, add more tests.

+If you are unsure what kind of tests to add for your pull request, other contributors to the repo will be happy to help guide you!